SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

-Apply this attribute to a structure or enumeration declaration when compiling in library evolution mode to indicate that future versions of the library that contains this declaration can't change the type's members.
+Apply this attribute to a structure or enumeration declaration when compiling in library evolution mode to indicate that future versions of the library can't make certain kinds of changes to the type.
-If a future version of the library changes the declaration by adding, removing, or reordering enumeration cases or structure instance properties, that new version the library will break ABI compatibility with previous versions of the library.
+If a future version of the library changes the declaration by adding, removing, or reordering enumeration cases or stored instance properties of a structure, that new version the library will break ABI compatibility with previous versions of the library.

+..
+XXX [Contributor 6004] says that re-ordering enums is allowed, but the SE proposal includes it in the list of things you can't do.
+   Asked him to confirm.

 In library evolution mode,
 code that interacts with members of nonfrozen structures and enumerations is compiled in a way that allows it to continue working without recompiling even if a future version of the library adds, removes, or reorders some of that type's members.
-The compiler does this by looking up some information at runtime and by adding a layer of indirection.
+The compiler makes this possible using techniques like looking up information at runtime and adding a layer of indirection.
 Marking a structure or enumeration as frozen gives up flexibility to gain performance:
 Future versions of the library can't make certain changes, but the compiler can make additional optimizations in code that interacts with the type's members.

-This attribute can be applied to a public structure or enumeration declaration or a declaration marked ``@usableFromInline``.
+This attribute can be applied to a structure or enumeration declaration that's public or marked with the ``usableFromInline`` attribute.
-The types of the structure's properties and the enumeration's associated values must be are public or ``@usableFromInline``.
+The types of the stored properties of a structure and the associated values of enumeration cases must be public or marked with the ``usableFromInline`` attribute.
-None of the properties of a frozen structure can have property observers, and expressions that provide the initial value for properties must use only types that are public or ``@usableFromInline``.
+None of the properties of a frozen structure can have property observers, and expressions that provide the initial value for stored instance properties must follow the same restrictions as inlinable functions, as discussed in :ref:`Attributes_inlinable`.

 ..
 XXX TR: Confirm comment about enum payload types.
    It's not mentioned in the SE proposal,